Jordan | News Anchor

 Daniel Pearl Fellow | Host: 60 Minutes

 A news anchor and correspondent for Jordan TV’s daily English news program, Farah Ajlouni was raised in France, Chile and Italy as an ambassador’s daughter but went against her family’s wishes to become a journalist.
-She has reported on issues ranging from women’s rights to the Syrian refugee crisis, from ISIS on the border regions to farmers facing irrigation problems.
+She has reported on issues ranging the Syrian refugee crisis to farmers facing irrigation problems.
 She also started a handcrafted goods non-profit to benefit poor Jordanians.

 Ajlouni considers herself a “global citizen.”
 She aspires to not just report on the struggles and desperate situations in Jordan, but to engage with her audience and inspire viewers “to overcome difficulties and become active members of the society, maximizing their potential to achieve success.”

-“Over time, rather than just covering a story, I used my journalistic instinct to identify people or communities I can help, to reduce poverty and empower women,” she wrote in her application.
+“Over time, rather than just covering a story, I used my journalistic instinct to identify people or communities I can help,” she wrote in her application.